PeterNdiforchu/Project_Template/README.md

 Data is loaded into a local Postgres database.
 The database schema is created using SQL Data Definition Language (DDL).
 Three main tables are defined for the ETL process.
 Data is loaded into a temporary table using the Pandas `.to_sql` method before inserting it into the final database.
 This ensures that tracks are unique.

 ## Analysis and Insights
 Machine learning is applied to perform a sensitivity analysis and identify moods based on song plays at different points in time.
+Top 5 moods identified were inspirational, happy, exuberant, energetic and contentment.

 ## How to Use the Project
 - Follow instructions to install Postgres on your local machine.